Kotlin/dokka/README.md

 ### Source sets
 Dokka generates documentation based on source sets.

-For single-platform projects, there is almost always only one source set - `main`.

-For multi-platform projects, source sets are the same as in Kotlin plugin:
+For single-platform & multi-platform projects, source sets are the same as in Kotlin plugin:

  * One source set for each platform, eg. `jvmMain` or `jsMain`;
  * One source set for each common source set, eg. the default `commonMain` and custom ones like `jsAndJvmMain`.

-When configuring multi-platform projects manually (eg. in the CLI or in Gradle without autoconfiguration) source sets must declare their dependent source sets.
+When configuring multi-platform projects manually (eg. in the CLI or in Gradle without the Kotlin Gradle Plugin) source sets must declare their dependent source sets.
 Eg. in the following Kotlin plugin configuration: